 With this type of plan, you’ll need to pay the dentist first and then wait for the insurer to reimburse you for the portion that’s covered.
 One of the main perks is you can usually choose any dentist.

 Carefully reading each policy's details will shed light on what level of coverage you can expect, as some dental insurance plans for seniors are more comprehensive than others.
 Also, consider the following:

 Plans vary from one insurer to the next, and where you’re located can have an impact on how much a plan will cost.
 In addition to the monthly premium, look into other out-of-pocket fees that you’d be responsible for, such as a deductible, coinsurance and copay.

 Dental plans may have limits, such as an annual maximum and lifetime maximum.
 These will tell you how much a plan is willing to pay for dental care before you're responsible for the rest.

 There are multiple categories of care, so be aware of the support provided for each.
 Also, confirm if emergency care, implants, cosmetic treatments and other major services are covered.

 Here are some of the main benefits you can expect:

 We also offer no-waiting-period dental insurance, so you can get the dental care you need immediately.

 Bonus: With a Spirit Dental Senior Preferred Plan, you get the added benefit of hearing coverage for exams and hearing aids.
 Plus, when you enroll in a dental plan, you can add vision insurance for as little as $7 per month.

-Are you ready to enroll in a dental plan that will give you what you need so you can see the dentist without worrying about how much it will cost?
-Contact us anytime to learn more about what we offer, or get a free quote to see what’s possible.
+Are you ready to enroll in a senior dental insurance plan that will give you what you need so you can see the dentist without worrying about how much it will cost?
+Contact us anytime to learn more about what we offer or get a free quote to see what's possible.